 6. ‘Kill the Bill’ protests in British politics

 7. Women's social movement to end violence against women: The case of Chile

 8. Women’s "Black Protest" in Poland.
 Symbolism and performance as (un)effective negotiation in political discourse

 9. Turpism and anti-aestheticism of political struggle for Sami rights in Norway

 10. The wind of protest goes ... and then returns.
 Feminist movements in Italy from the 1970s to the 2020s

-11. People power: Dissent and reaction in 20th century colonial Malta
+11. People power: Dissent and reaction in twentieth-century colonial Malta

-12. From the Poor People’s Campaign to the Poor People’s Campaign: Fifty years of protest in the USA
+12. From the Poor People’s Campaign to the Poor People’s Campaign: Fifty years of protest in the United States

 13. Model of inclusive civil socio-ecological culture as a novel form of protest.
 The case of the Water Pedagogical Forest